 Shockingly, it is the World Wildlife Fund (WWF).
-WWF is working with the Congolese government to turn this area of land, belonging to the Baka people, into a national park.
-The creation of Messok Dja National Park, in northwest Congo, will exclude the Baka people from the forests they depend on, forever.
+WWF is working with the Congolese government to turn this area of land, belonging to the Baka people, into a protected area.
+The creation of Messok Dja park, in northwest Congo, will exclude the Baka people from the forests they depend on, forever.
 The Baka have not given their consent.

 Already Baka in the area are being intimidated and harassed by WWF-funded park rangers.
 Wrongly accused of poaching, they are bullied and beaten, terrified into silence and submission, and driven from their forests.

 Should the creation of the park go ahead, the situation will get even worse for the Baka.
 More park rangers will patrol the area bringing increased violence, the Baka’s lands will be stolen from them forever and their way of life will be destroyed.
 This will be the end of the Baka of Messok Dja as we know them.
 There will be no going back.